Decision point on how to exclude TB disease before offering TPT

 Health ministries should coordinate implementation of activities articulated below to screen for and exclude TB disease ahead of TPT provision.

-• Make ACF among at-risk populations for TB an integral part of the overall package of health care for these populations (such as a HIV care package for PLHIV).
+• Make ACF among at-risk populations for TB an integral part of the overall package of health care for these populations (such as a HIV care package for People with HIV).
 In principle, the overall responsibility for planning, resource allocation, service delivery (ACF and activities to rule out TB disease) and monitoring and evaluation, should be vested in the national authority responsible for services to the respective populations.
-The national TB programme, in collaboration with primary care and maternal and child health services, should assume responsibility for ACF among contacts of index TB patients; the national HIV programme should organize services for PLHIV in collaboration with the national TB control programme; the clinical services within the ministry of health should support ACF and linkages to treatment and care among other clinical at-risk populations, and likewise for state agencies responsible for prisons, occupational health and migrant care.
+The national TB programme, in collaboration with primary care and maternal and child health services, should assume responsibility for ACF among contacts of index TB patients; the national HIV programme should organize services for People with HIV in collaboration with the national TB control programme; the clinical services within the ministry of health should support ACF and linkages to treatment and care among other clinical at-risk populations, and likewise for state agencies responsible for prisons, occupational health and migrant care.

 • Receive advice from a national coordinating body or technical expert group or similar body for respective national programmes in the development of a national scale-up plan for programmatic implementation of ACF and services to rule out TB disease across different target populations and geographies.
 The coordinating body or group may also advise on standard operating procedures (SOPs), plan for capacity building of various types of providers and coordinate procurement and supplies of commodities for interventions across different programmes.

 • Develop a standard implementation guide including roles and responsibilities, operating procedures, implementation tools, job-aids and recording and reporting tools (integrated across HIV, TB and maternal and child health services) for ruling out TB disease among at-risk populations.